Skip to content

 This message is optional — the dashboard works correctly without it (it falls back to polling).

-In middleware and standalone modes, the plugin implements all endpoints internally.
+In middleware mode, the plugin implements all endpoints internally on the Vite dev server.
 These are the auto-configured values:

 The ping endpoint in middleware mode returns: